THE BIGGEST THREATS TO DEMOCRACIES

 A power imbalance between any citizens and any other organization (be it an individual or governmental) where the state is protecting the latter signifies the diminishing strength of democracy.
 Any threat to democracy is fatal because the failed social structure exposes almost every human to state-sanctioned violence.
 This could mean that law and order are not being upheld by dispensing justice, and the responsible parties could be any.
 Still, most are within the social structure, similar to all citizens electing to implement justice and equity.

 Though these threats have different levels of intensity and may or may not be interlinked, it is safe to say that starting with the gravest threats is a priority.
-We need to explore why a threat to democracy is fatal and identify and analyze them to understand the changes our society should make.
+We must explore why a threat to democracy is fatal and identify and analyze them to understand the changes our society should make.

 Why Personal Is Political and Vice-Versa

-According to the UNCTAD, only 43% of the data in third world countries is subjected to protection as opposed to 66% in others.
+According to the UNCTAD, only 43% of the data in third-world countries is subjected to protection as opposed to 66% in others.
 According to NCRB data, caste-based violence has increased by 9% in India since the pandemic began.
 The FBI’s UCR Program states that since 2020, hate crime has skyrocketed, with 61.8% of the crimes due to racial bias, 20% based on sexual orientation, and 13.3% of the crimes against persecuted religions.
 This data brushes upon some of the significant issues that the world is facing.
 These crimes continue to get more brutal and unaccounted for every single day.